spuder/OpenSpool/README.md

 ## 🤖 Firmware

-The recomended method to install firmware is by navigating to [openspool.io](https://openspool.io) in Chrome/Edge and using the web based programming tool.
+The recommended method to install firmware is by navigating to [openspool.io](https://openspool.io) in Chrome/Edge and using the web based programming tool.

-Alternativly the firmware can be installed with `make` commands as shown below.
+Alternatively the firmware can be installed with `make` commands as shown below.

 ### OSX/Linux